google/weather-tools/weather_mv/README.md

 * `-i, --uris`: (required) URI prefix matching input netcdf objects.
 Ex: gs://ecmwf/era5/era5-2015-""
 * `-o, --output_table`: (required) Full name of destination BigQuery table.
 Ex: my_project.my_dataset.my_table
-* `--import_time`: When writing data to BigQuery, record that data import occurred at this time (format: YYYY-MM-DD HH:MM:SS.usec+offset).
-Default: now in UTC.
 * `-v, --variables`:  Target variables for the BigQuery schema.
 Default: will import all data variables as columns.
 * `-a, --area`:  Target area in [N, W, S, E].
 Default: Will include all available area.
+* `--topic`: A Pub/Sub topic for GCS OBJECT_FINALIZE events, or equivalent, of a cloud bucket.
+E.g. 'projects/< PROJECT_ID>/topics/<TOPIC_ID>'.
+* `--window_size`: Output file's window size in minutes.
+Only used with the `topic` flag.
+Default: 1.0 minute.
+* `--num_shards`: Number of shards to use when writing windowed elements to cloud storage.
+Only used with the `topic` flag.
+Default: 5 shards.
+* `--import_time`: When writing data to BigQuery, record that data import occurred at this time (format: YYYY-MM-DD HH:MM:SS.usec+offset).
+Default: now in UTC.
 * `--infer_schema`: Download one file in the URI pattern and infer a schema from that file.
 Default: off

 Invoke with `-h` or `--help` to see the full range of options.